-If you look at the next column, you can see that for users who are color blind, the requirement on private listening volume is not marked at all.
-Of course, the possibility of changing the volume when listening in private headset is nice to have for all users, no matter their ability to distinguish between colors.
-But the listening volume does not compensate for the color blindness.
-That is what the table shows.
+The fourth column considers users who are color blind; the requirement on private listening volume is not marked at all.
+Of course, the possibility of changing the volume when listening in private headset is nice to have for all users, no matter their ability to distinguish between colors, but the listening volume does not compensate for the color blindness.

-Step 4
+B.2.1.4 Step 4